 Le Clézio, J.-M. G. (Jean-Marie Gustave), 1940-

 Le Clézio, J.-M. G. (Jean-Marie Gustave), 1940- --Political and social views

 Intellectual Life-18th century

 Academic Search Complete is a general database covering all fields, including many popular magazines.
 To find books reviews in it, follow these instructions: when you connect, you will be in the default Basic Search.
 Switch to Advanced Search.
 In the lower left, there is a section called "Limit your results".
 Look in the "Document Type" field for "Book Review" and highlight it.
-Then go ahead and enter your search terms, then run the search.
+Then enter your search terms, and run the search.